-Here at Bradley Stoke Physio we use acupuncture as just one part of the treatment our physiotherapists might offer you.
+Here at Bradley Stoke Physio & Health we use acupuncture as just one part of the treatment our physiotherapists might offer you.

 We combine the principles of Traditional Chinese Medicine (that acupuncture can help rebalance the energy in your body) with the scientific evidence that it can help to reduce pain and promote healing.

 It involves the use of single-use, sterilsed, needles that are gently placed into the skin at the acupuncture points.